ElielC12/ElielC12/README.md

 - 🌱 I’m currently learning ...
 HTML, CSS, JS.
 - 💞️ I’m looking to collaborate on ...
 Python Projects and Web Design projects.
 - 📫 How to reach me ...
 Email
 - ⚡ Fun fact: ...
-I've moved 15 different states in my life. adaptability is in my blood.
+I've moved 15 different states in my life.
+Adaptability is in my blood.

 <!---
 ElielC12/ElielC12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.